freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 ---------------

 The OSSEC Alert Public Key is the GPG key that the Monitor Server uses to encrypt e-mail alerts send to the Administrator.
 The Administrator uses an associated OSSEC Alert Private Key to decrypt the e-mails.

+This OSSEC Alert Key pair is created when :doc:`preparing email accounts for alerts</admin/installation/email_alerts>`.

 .. _glossary_securedrop_inbox: